Question

 Humour and empathy

 Psychologically, there is something called a cold joke.
 It's been witnessed in atrocities towards humans for centuries.
-People who are perpetrating immoral acts, killings, torture and the like, use the pretence of humour to avoid the other psychological ramifications of something disturbing they are participating in.
-They bond using jeers and fake laughter with other damaged souls, exhibiting the same insincerity and toxic emotion that probably defines all of the relationships in their lives.
-If someone can laugh about atrocities like billions of innocent creatures suffering in factory farms and dying in slaughterhouses, and if they see a person caring about those lives as weak or pathetic, we might ponder how capable they are of true, empathetic connection with any other sentient being.
+Perpetrators of immoral acts, killings, torture and the like, use the pretence of humour to avoid the psychological ramifications of something disturbing they are participating in.
+They bond using jeers and fake laughter with other damaged souls, exhibiting the same insincerity and toxic emotion that probably defines most of the relationships in their lives.
+If someone can laugh about atrocities, such as billions of innocent animals suffering in factory farms and slaughterhouses, and if they see a person caring about this suffering as weak or pathetic, we might ponder how capable they are of true, empathetic connection with another sentient being.
 Would such a person be able to love anyone else fully and selflessly in their lives?
-We might even pity the shallowness they wear so proudly, because emotional connection, the ability to empathise and care for others, to be vulnerable and trust others at a deep level, is among the things that most give life beauty and meaning.
+We might even pity the shallowness they wear so proudly, because emotional connection, the ability to empathise and care for others, to be able to be vulnerable and trust others at a deep level, is among the things that most give life beauty and meaning.

-Pigs, sheep, goats, chickens, cows: We can recognise something of ourselves when we look into the eyes of another sentient creature.
-These are thinking and feeling beings we share our evolutionary kinship with, who seek to be happy as we do, and we can see that when we look in their eyes.
-More animals suffer and die in our industrial prison systems every week than all the humans who have been killed in wars during our bloody history.
-In modern times, we outsourced our killing to other people, usually poor and disadvantaged slaughterhouse workers.
+Pigs, sheep, goats, chickens, cows: We should recognise something of ourselves when we look into the face of another sentient creature.
+These are thinking and feeling beings we share our evolutionary kinship with, who seek to be happy as we do, and we can witness that when our eyes connect.
+Each animal in a factory farm or slaughterhouse is a thinking, feeling individual that matters.
+We can forget that on the inconceivable scale of animal agriculture.
+More animals suffer and die in our industrial prison systems every week than humans killed in all wars during our entire bloody history.
+We look away from this reality, and perhaps that helps us keep its existence from our daily awareness.
+In modern times, we have outsourced our killing to others, usually poor and disadvantaged slaughterhouse workers.
 We have pushed the sight, sound and stench of killing to the outskirts of cities.
-In the ever more intense push for corporate profits, a system of animal confinement has been created that is intolerably cruel.
 For most of history, people lived closely with wild animals and felt a kinship with them.
 They knew that the animals around them had family and relationships of their own, that they were intelligent, and worthy of respect.
-Even when they needed to kill them to survive, they would often apologise to them and thank them for their sacrifice.
-That respect has been replaced by the morality of what is out of sight is out of mind.
+They would call other animals brothers and sisters, other species fellow nations.
+Even when they needed to kill an animal to survive, they would often apologise to them and thank them for their sacrifice.
+That respect has been replaced by the morality of out of sight, out of mind.
 We now mock the animals we rely upon by using their names as insults.
-What has become of us?
+What have we become?

 Wanting to believe

-Those who pay for this terrible industry have hands indelibly stained by blood they don’t wish to see.
-We can start on repairing their relationship with the non-human world by at least showing respect for the lives of animals.
-The beings we force to live in lightless sheds, in cages, taken from their families, and line up for their turn in slaughterhouses, are not simply a mass product.
-They are individuals, someone with their own personality, relationships, desires and purposes.
-These lives and deaths over which we wield god-like power can, according to our choices and whims, be either terrible or bearable, imprisoned or free.
-Motherhood, love, friendship, society - part of the reason we so easily rob other creatures of these experiences is that many myopically think of high emotions as uniquely human, but this is false.
+The blood of this terrible industry stains the hands of all who participate in it.
+We can start repairing our relationship with the non-human world by at least showing higher levels of respect for the lived experience of farmed animals.
+The beings we force to live in lightless sheds, in cages, taken from their families, whom we line up for their turn in slaughterhouses, are not simply a product of mass consumption.
+They are each a unique somebody, with their own personality, relationships, desires and purposes.
+These lives and deaths over which we wield a god-like power can, according to our choices and whims, be either more terrible or bearable, more beautiful or ugly, confined or free.
+Motherhood, love, friendship, society, we take from them so much, and part of the reason we so easily rob other creatures of these experiences is that many anthropocentrically think of high emotions as uniquely human.
 All animals evolved from a single ancestor, but mammals are our especially close evolutionary kin.
-Much of how they interact with and process the world is similar to ourselves, and we know this when we interact or play with them, but selectively choose to forget it when eating them.
-Studies show that if you ask a person about the internal lives of animals, they rate animal sentience much lower if they are eating an animal product at the time, and higher if they are eating some other snack.
-How much animal suffering has gone on because of our selfish need to deny their ability to suffer?
+Much of how they interact and process the world is similar to our own experience.
+We know this when we interact or play with them.
+We selectively, however, choose to forget this when we associate them with our food.
+Studies have been done that ask people about the internal lives of animals.
+Study participants will tend to rate animal sentience much lower if they are eating an animal product at the time, and higher if they are eating a plant-derived snack.
+How much animal suffering has occurred because of our subconscious need to deny their ability to suffer?

-If humans actually had to eat animals, if there was nothing else we could survive and thrive on, then ethics would still demand a radical overhaul of our farming system.
+If humans actually needed to eat animals, if there were nothing else we could survive and thrive on, then ethics would still demand a radical overhaul of our farming system.
 However, we are omnivores who can eat a wide variety of foods; therefore, eating animals is a choice we can make and unmake.
 The world will be a better place when animals are no longer the intended victims of our food system.
 The alternative to a plant-based diet is playing a greater part in oppression.
-Instead of trying to feel better about our involvement in killing animals by saying something cruel and offensive, and pretending that boorishness is funny, we could take a more heroic stance.
+We might even have to join the cold jokers and try to feel better about our involvement in killing animals by saying cruel and offensive things, and pretending that our boorishness and sadism are humorous.
+Or we could take a more heroic stance.

 A kinder path

-Hopefully one day keeping animals in factory farms will be illegal, but currently, people have the choice to do so and pay for others to do so.
-To choose to treat other beings as purely a means to our ends, whether for food, entertainment, clothing or other consumer goods, is a barren, life-diminishing choice, even if we aren't making it consciously.
-The less ethical and open-minded people are, the more tightly they will cling to this choice and try to hamper anyone on a nobler path ahead of them.
-Indeed, such people are obsessed with status, and especially the idea that anyone thinks they are better than them.
-It is sad to see people trapped in prisons of their own habitual mediocrity, so unable to imagine a different self that they fear escaping.
+Hopefully, one day, keeping animals in factory farms, and maybe even killing them, will be illegal.
+Currently, though, people have the choice to do so and pay for others to do so.
+To choose to treat other beings as purely a means to our ends, whether for food, entertainment, clothing or other consumer goods, is a barren, life-diminishing choice; a choice many people aren't even making entirely consciously.
+The less ethical and open-minded people are, the more tightly they will cling to their existing habits and try to hamper anyone on a nobler path ahead of them.
+Indeed, many people seem to be obsessed with ethical status, and especially the idea that anyone tries to do better by following a more compassionate diet.
+It is sad to see people trapped in prisons of habitual mediocrity, so unable to imagine a different self that they fear escape from their self-imposed walls.
 It is a poor use of the possibilities of life, peering out suspiciously at the world, at difference, fearing change and growth, despising anybody who reminds us by word or example that there are kinder and better ways we can live.
-The simple truth is that when people are mocking others, they at least aren't thinking about their own flaws, limitations and failed dreams.
-There is, however, a better way, one that leads to our flourishing.
-In a world full of expansive, beautiful possibilities for our relationship with other life, why wouldn't we want to spend our time treading a kinder path?
-There are many great deeds needing to be done to heal the world, things that can challenge us to embody our highest selves and collective flourishing.
-The animals and the world need heroes now as much as ever.
+The simple truth is that when people are mocking others, they feel better because at least they aren't thinking about their own flaws, limitations and failed dreams.
+There is, however, a better way, one that leads to our greater individual and collective flourishing.
+In a world full of expansive, beautiful possibilities for our relationship with other life, why wouldn't we want to spend our time pursuing a kinder path?
+Many great deeds need to be done to heal the world, things that can challenge us to embody our highest selves.
+The animals and the world need us to be heroes.

 The greatest potential a person can try to fulfil is their ethical potential.
-As for animals, most of us have room for improvement.
-While we confront the darkness and suffering of life, even our own limitations, humour can be a balm that helps keep us motivated and sane.
-Laughter is a mysterious gift in life, and life is too short to squander that gift on fakeness and meanness.
-Let us all laugh less often at others, and more often at ourselves.
+With respect to animals, most of us have room for improvement.
+While we confront the darkness and suffering all too present in life, even confronting our own limitations, humour can be a balm that helps keep us motivated and sane.
+Laughter is a mysterious gift, and life is too short and precious to squander our time with fakeness and meanness.
+Let us all laugh less often at others, and more often at ourselves and our shared predicament.

-Finally, a joke about carnists I hope they can appreciate: How many meat eaters does it take to change a lightbulb?
+Finally, a joke I hope carnists can appreciate: How many meat eaters does it take to change a lightbulb?
 None, they prefer to stay in the dark.